do2blehelix/the-ml-handbook/docs/nlp.md

 #### Stemming

+Once Tokenization is complete, we need to stem word.

-Normalize words into its base or root form by cutting prefixes or suffixes
+Normalize words into its base or root form by cutting prefixes or suffixes. _Eg affects, affected, affecting, affection_ are stems of _affect_.

 Common Stemmers: Porter Stemmer (lenient) ; Lancaster Stemmer (aggressive) ; Snowball Stemmer (requires language input)